Purple banner titled '18 Buying Triggers for B2B Cycles' with icons

 6. Social Proof & Influencer Marketing

-• Leverage social proof through testimonials, user-generated content, or influencer endorsements to build trust and credibility.
+• Use customer testimonials, user content, or influencer endorsements to show prospects that real companies get results with your product.
 Partner with influencers or join relevant podcasts relevant to the buying trigger to promote your solution to their audience.

 How to Track Buying Triggers with UserGems